TfLlu/TfL-API/docs/en/Streaming_APIs/Weather/AirQuality/id.md

 {% extends "/docs.md" %}
 {% block content %}
-# GET Weather/Airquality/{ID}
+# /Weather/Airquality/{ID}
-Returns the current air quality data from a single location collected by [Administration de l'Environnement](http://www.environnement.public.lu/).
+Returns the current air quality data from a single location collected by [Administration de l'Environnement](http://www.environnement.public.lu/) and sends you updates as they are processed by our engine.

 ## Parameters
 | Parameter | Example value       | Description |